A VAE Approach to Sample Multivariate Extremes: Tail properties of Distributions Sampled by Generative Models

 \subsection{Marginal Tail of a Standard VAE}

-In this section, we establish that a standard VAE only produces light-tailed marginals.
+In this section, we establish that a Standard VAE only produces light-tailed marginals.
 This result extends to VAEs results similar to those established for GANs with normal prior \citep[see][]{huster2021pareto}, or with NFs with light-tailed base distribution \citep{jaini2020tails}.
 We first mention an important property of neural networks, based on the notion of Lipschitz continuity (see Appendix \ref{app: lip_continuity}).

-\begin{proposition} \citep{arora2016understanding,huster2021pareto}: A neural network $f: \mathbb{R}^n \rightarrow \mathbb{R}$ composed of operations such as ReLUs, leaky ReLUs, linear layers, maxpooling, maxout activation, concatenation or addition is a piecewise linear operator with a finite number of linear regions.
-Therefore, $f$ is Lipschitz continuous with respect to Minkowski distances. \end{proposition} Given these elements, the following proposition describes the tail of an univariate output of a stardard VAE. \begin{proposition} For the standard VAE of Example 1 with univariate output ($m=1$), given that the neural network functions $\mu_\theta$ and $\sigma_\theta$ of the probabilistic decoder are piecewise linear operators, then the output distribution sampled by the standard VAE is light-tailed. \end{proposition}
+\begin{proposition} \citep{arora2016understanding,huster2021pareto}: A neural network $f: \mathbb{R}^n \rightarrow \mathbb{R}$ composed of operations such as ReLUs, leaky ReLUs, linear layers, maxpooling, maxout activation, concatenation or addition, is a piecewise linear operator with a finite number of linear regions.
+Therefore, $f$ is Lipschitz continuous with respect to Minkowski distances. \end{proposition} Given these elements, the following proposition describes the tail of a univariate output of a Standard VAE. \begin{proposition} For the Standard VAE of Example \ref{ex: standard VAE} with univariate output ($m=1$), given that the neural network functions $\mu_\theta$ and $\sigma_\theta$ of the probabilistic decoder are piecewise linear operators, then the output distribution is light-tailed. \end{proposition}

-\begin{corollary} The marginal distributions generated by the standard VAE of Example 1 are light-tailed, whenever the neural networks functions $\mu_\theta$ and $\sigma_\theta$ neural networks are composed of operations described in Proposition \ref{prop: PWL NN}. \end{corollary}
+\begin{corollary} The marginal distributions generated by the Standard VAE of Example \ref{ex: standard VAE} are light-tailed, whenever the neural networks functions $\mu_\theta$ and $\sigma_\theta$ are composed of operations described in Proposition \ref{prop: PWL NN}. \end{corollary}